beumsk/beumsk.github.io/posts/set-nextjs-lang.md

 export default MyDocument
 ```

-Make sure to add the above '_document.js' in the 'pages' folder.
+Make sure the above `_document.js` is in the pages folder.
-You can now add the lang property on html `<html lang="en">` and have the language defined for your website.
+You can now add the `lang` property on HTML `<html lang="en">` and have the language defined for your website.

 ## Server Side Rendering
 If your site works with SSR, you can use another solution.
-In next.config.js at the root of your project, define the following i18n object:
+In `next.config.js` at the root of your project, define the following `i18n` object:

 ```js
 module.exports = {